 Transporting PII or Confidential Information

-If PHE staff and registrars need to travel with PII or confidential information they have personal responsibility to ensure the information is kept secure and confidential.
+If UKHSA staff and registrars need to travel with PII or confidential information they have personal responsibility to ensure the information is kept secure and confidential.

 Notebooks or paper records (securely packaged) should be kept under the constant control of the employee while in transit.
 When travelling by car paper records should always be locked in the boot.
 When travelling by public transport the records must be kept on the person at all times.
 No PII or confidential information must be left unattended.